Why Your Body Doesn’t Recover the Way It Used To

 The Body Is Always Repairing Itself

-The body is constantly replacing itself.
-Cells are being broken down and rebuilt across tissues every day — in the skin, muscles, joints, organs, and nervous system.
+The body is constantly repairing itself.
+Cells are broken down and rebuilt across tissues every day — in muscles, joints, organs, and the nervous system.
 This is how the body maintains itself over time.
+When that process is working well, recovery is consistent.
+When it's not, the pattern starts to change.

 Why Capacity Changes Over Time